Stop Giving Away the Advice People Would Happily Pay For

 You don't need to stop helping people.
 You need to create a better container for it.

-Instead of typing out a 500-word DM reply, you send a link: "Great question I cover this in paid calls.
+Instead of typing out a 500 words DM reply, you send a link: "Great question I cover this in paid calls.
 Here's my booking link."
 The person who's serious books.
 The person who isn't moves on.
 Nobody's feelings are hurt.

 Your free content posts, comments, quick replies becomes the appetizer.
 Your paid calls become the main course.